trickstercache/trickster/docs/developer/environment/README.md

 so Grafana can query the upstream directly or via Trickster for a side-by-side comparison.

+## Seed data

+ClickHouse, MySQL, and Druid are all loaded with the same synthetic `trips`
+dataset: about 1.9 million cab rides in the fictional city of Emberwick over a 12-week window, with the same 45-column schema, label cardinality, and daily/weekly usage curve as a real ride dataset.
+Nothing is downloaded: the `seed_data_generate` service runs `hack/seedgen` with `go run` on the `golang:1.27-alpine` image, with networking disabled, and writes `docker-compose-data/seed-data/trips_1.gz`, `trips_2.gz`, and `seed-window.env`.
+Every value is a pure function of the row number, so the uncompressed output is byte-identical on every machine and every run; the generator verifies its output against a SHA-256 pinned in `hack/seedgen/main.go` and fails if it drifts. `make seed-verify` runs that check without writing files, and CI runs it with `GOPROXY=off`.

+The timestamps in the files are fixed (12 weeks starting 2024-01-01).
+Each database loader shifts them so the midpoint of the window lands on the seed instant, giving six weeks of past data and six weeks of future data so live dashboards keep showing fresh points as time passes.

+To change the names, boroughs, cab colours, or shares, edit `hack/seedgen/theme.go`; to change the daily or weekly curve, edit `hack/seedgen/calendar.go`.
+After any intentional change, run `cd hack/seedgen && go run . -verify-only` to print the new hash, pin it in `main.go`, and run `go test ./...` there. `SEED_PROFILE=small` (or `-profile small`) produces a tenth of the rows for quick experiments and is what the CI integration job uses; pass `-force` to regenerate over a cached output. `make seed-generate` (with optional `SEED_PROFILE=small` and `SEED_FORCE=1`) runs the generator natively into the same directory without a container.
+See `hack/seedgen/README.md`.

 ## InfluxDB Details

 For InfluxDB 3.x, Trickster also exposes an Apache Arrow Flight SQL (gRPC)